 EnChroma colorblind glasses are available for guests who are colorblind to use at no cost during their museum visit.
 The museum can provide glasses for indoor and outdoor viewing in adult and youth sizes, and there are also fit-over glasses available for guests who wear regular glasses.

-These glasses are available for check-out at the Guest Services desks in the main, north, and south lobbies.
+These glasses are available for check-out at the Guest Services desks in the Garrison Lobby, as well as the south lobby.
 To check-out, please present a form of ID to leave at the Guest Services desk while you use the glasses during your museum visit.
+Color-blind glasses are supported by Neff and Scarlett Basore.

 Crystal Bridges works with a number of organizations to develop programs for and with individuals with disabilities.
 Below is a brief listing of our current offerings.
 If you have questions about any of our Access and Inclusive Programs, or would like to make a suggestion, please contact us.

-Family Access Night is a fun night out for families with children of all abilities to visit the museum.
+Family Access Night is a fun night out for families who have children with and without disabilities to visit the museum.
 Youth with disabilities, siblings, and parents participate in engaging activities including gallery tours, studio art activities, and performances.
 The event is free, but pre-registration is encouraged.

-Play with Passion is a program organized through the Bentonville Schools.
-Once a month, the program visits a different site to promote activities for youth with disabilities.
+Play with Passion is a non-profit organization dedicated to serving athletes with disabilities in the Northwest Arkansas area.
+Once a month, Play with Passion visits a different site to promote activities for youth with disabilities.
 Crystal Bridges partners with Play with Passion to offer fun outdoor art and activity stations inspired by nature.

 Life Styles is a non-profit organization that provides supported employment, living, and educational opportunities for adults with disabilities.
 Once a month, Crystal Bridges collaborates with Launch—a Life Styles program designed as a college-equivalent program for young adults with disabilities.
 Launch students visit the museum with their Effective Communications class for a facilitated discussion in the galleries and an artmaking session in the studio.
 Learn more about participant experiences with Life Styles.